AumPatel2208/Advanced_Games_Tech/README.md

-# Advanced Games Tech
+# Knights Embers

-> Knights Embers by Aum Patel at City University of London
+> Advanced Games Tech coursework using 3D OpenGL by Aum Patel at City University of London

 Note the engine code was provided by the University however some alterations have been made to it.